|Biomedical Informatics||Essential Skills for

 |Program Philosophy||Program Description|

-Health Informatics is the study of how health data are collected, stored, and communicated; how these data are processed into health information suitable for scientific, administrative and clinical decision making; and how computers and telecommunications technology can be applied to support these processes.
-Health informaticians are in great demand and may work in various clinical, research and educational environments.
+Biomedical Informatics is the study of how health data are collected, stored, and communicated; how these data are processed into health information suitable for scientific, administrative and clinical decision making; and how computers and telecommunications technology can be applied to support these processes.
+Biomedical informaticians are in great demand and may work in various clinical, research and educational environments

-Health Informatics is a collaborative discipline that builds on several other fields such as information sciences, biomedicine, computer science, and mathematics.
+Biomedical Informatics is a collaborative discipline that builds on several other fields such as information sciences, biomedicine, computer science, and mathematics.
 Proficiency in each of these areas is necessary to work in health informatics.
-Courses are available to assist students with gaining competencies in these foundation areas, since solid background knowledge in these support areas is consistent with student success in the study of Health Informatics.
+Courses are available to assist students with gaining competencies in these foundation areas, since solid background knowledge in these support areas is consistent with student success in the study of Biomedical Informatics.

 To successfully perform the duties of a health informatician, an individual must be able to think critically and analytically, must demonstrate motivation, and must have a technical understanding of the computing environment that is the basis for informatics work.
 Students must be able to address problems in a clear and innovative manner.
 Other requirements include the ability to communicate in English both verbally and in writing at the college level and to work in interdisciplinary teams.
 Depending on their application area, students must have demonstrable competence with a programming language, college algebra, computer literacy skills, anatomy, physiology, health language, clinical care, and operational characteristics of healthcare.